UltraLocked/UltraLocked/whitepaper.md

 The security architecture of UltraLocked is purpose-built to counter a range of modern digital and physical threats.
 This section outlines the primary threat vectors considered during development and the specific architectural features designed to mitigate them.

+#### **6.1 Acknowledged Limitations & Residual Risks**

+While UltraLocked implements industry-leading security practices, we acknowledge the practical limitations of our mitigations and the residual risks that remain inherent to any security system:

+**Secure Deletion on Flash Storage:** UltraLocked employs a multi-pass overwrite strategy via `SecureFileDeletion` to sanitize file blocks before unlinking.
+However, we acknowledge the inherent challenges of guaranteed data erasure on modern flash storage (SSDs).
+Due to wear-leveling algorithms managed by the hardware controller, the physical blocks may not be overwritten as intended.
+This process should be considered a significant deterrent that dramatically increases the cost and complexity of data recovery, rather than a guarantee of absolute forensic impossibility.

+**Secure Enclave Vulnerabilities:** Our security model's root of trust is the Secure Enclave.
+While this provides industry-leading hardware isolation, we recognize that it is not immune to advanced, physical side-channel attacks (e.g., power analysis, fault injection) or potential vulnerabilities in Apple's proprietary firmware.
+Our defense-in-depth strategy aims to mitigate risks, but we operate under the assumption that a sufficiently motivated state-level actor may possess undisclosed methods to target this hardware.

+**Memory Forensics:** The `SecureMemoryManager` uses `mlock` to prevent sensitive cryptographic material from being paged to disk.
+However, we acknowledge that in certain edge cases, such as OS-level hibernation or system crashes, memory contents could still be written to persistent storage.
+Our ephemeral keying model is designed to minimize the window of exposure for any single key.

+**Duress System Limitations:** Upon duress code entry, the destruction of the real vault is initiated as a background task.
+This process is not instantaneous and its completion time depends on the size of the vault.
+A sophisticated adversary could potentially halt this process by immediately placing the device in airplane mode and powering it down for forensic imaging.
+The design goal is to make the destruction process begin immediately and silently, maximizing the probability of completion before an adversary can intervene.

+**Forensic Traces of Duress Activation:** The activation of duress mode sets a flag in `UserDefaults` to maintain the decoy state across app launches.
+While this flag is cryptographically unsigned and could be dismissed as a transient state, a sophisticated forensic analyst might interpret it as evidence of duress system activation.
+This represents a calculated trade-off between functionality and perfect forensic stealth.

 | Threat Vector | Description | Primary Mitigation(s) |
 | :--- | :--- | :--- |
 | **Coercive Access** | An attacker physically forces the user to unlock their device and the app ("Five-Dollar Wrench Attack").
 The goal is to gain access to the real, sensitive data. | **Duress Code System:** The primary defense.
 Entering the duress PIN reveals a plausible decoy vault while silently triggering the cryptographic destruction of the real vault, protecting the user by making the authentic data permanently irrecoverable. <br><br> **Emergency Triggers:** Secondary failsafes like rapid device shaking or voice commands allow for quick activation of emergency protocols without needing to interact with the screen. |